Sovereigntism (Puerto Rico): Pacto de Asociación, 2012 referendum and David Bernier

 The soberanistas appealed to the party's base via a petition.
 Acevedo Vilá and Ferrer continued an argument that extended to the other sectors of the party.
 More formal rebuttals included a request to overturn the Resolution by the interim-president of the Mayor's Association, Josian Santiago, and the presentation of a free association proposal by senator Fas Alzamora and lawyer Ramón Luis Nieves, which was openly supported by the soberanistas but only met a lukewarm reception by Ferrer and criticized by other conservatives.

 While the ideological struggle continued within the PPD, ALAS formally requested to act as the representative of free association in the referendum.
 In the midst of this controversy, Miranda Marín issued a pro-sovereignty speech that gathered the support of soberanistas within the party and of ALAS and Ponce's Movimiento Autónomo Ponceño.
 However, Ferrer openly disagreed, leading to a fruitless reunion between both.

 Meanwhile, the Obama administration organized a Task Force to deal with the status issue, and Ferrer named Hernández Mayoral as the official representative of the PPD, while free association was defended by PROELA.
 During the public hearings for H.R.
 2499, a group of lobbyists led by Ferrer managed to convince US Rep. Virginia Foxx to present an amendment that would include the territorial Commonwealth (described as "status quo") in the project, essentially neutralizing its intention to pursue "non territorial options".
 The subsequent approval of this amended proposal in the US House of Representatives was not supported by the soberanistas of the PPD.
 ALAS also criticized it as an "attempt to prolong the anguish of the colony represented by the current Commonwealth".
 As the project moved to the Senate, the PPDCsoberanistas insisted on a Constituent Assembly, while ALAS endorsed it.
-On June 4, 2010, Miranda Marín died from complication of cancer, with conservative José Varela presenting an aborted candidature before the Municipal Committee, being revoked and later defeated by the former mayor's son in an ideological campaign.
+On June 4, 2010, Miranda Marín died from complications of cancer, with conservative José Varela presenting an aborted candidature before the Municipal Committee, being revoked and later defeated by the former mayor's son in an ideological campaign.

 After Ferrer announced the eventual organization of an "Internal Constituent Assembly" to refine the party's status ideology, the soberanistas criticized that the Pacto de futuro was being pushed to become the official posture, since according to them "it [was not] even a pact per se", but a "manual that failed to establish specific details".
 PROELA and ALAS supported these arguments.
 However, Colberg and Hernández Mayoral argued against sovereignty in response.
 This conflict eventually led to the creation of a Status Commission by the PPD's Government Board.
 On November 9, 2010, the MUS applied to be recognized as a political party for the 2012 general elections, but were met with opposition from conservatives within the PPD.